When can I enable the lifecycle management feature?

 Can I change the key that is used to encrypt a file system?

-No, you cannot.
-The key used to encrypt a file system is specified during creation and cannot be changed later.
+No. The key used to encrypt a file system is bound during creation and cannot be changed.

-Which data encryption method do I need to select, NAS-managed keys or custom keys?
+How do I choose between NAS-managed keys and custom keys?

-Both data encryption methods use Key Management Service (KMS) to host keys and use the envelope encryption mechanism to prevent unauthorized data access.
+Both key management methods use Key Management Service (KMS) to host keys and use the envelope encryption mechanism to prevent unauthorized data access.

 Does the server-side encryption feature of NAS support the SM4 algorithm?